bklofas/rtl-aprs-igate/README.md

     * -v: Mounts the config files inside the container.
     * View the last 25 log lines with `docker logs -n 25 --follow rtl-aprs-igate`
     * Stop the container with `docker stop rtl-aprs-igate`
-    * Use `docker restart rtl-aprs-igate` to reload the station.conf configuration files.
+    * Use `docker restart rtl-aprs-igate` to reload the station.conf configuration file.

 ## Jump Into the Container